-If you could know exactly why a prospect was looking to buy, you'd have no problem tailoring an effective sales strategy to suit their interests and inclinations.
+If you could tell your exact buyer motives, you'd have no problem tailoring an effective sales strategy to suit their interests and inclinations.
 If you could always understand your buyer's motivations, you'd never lose out on a deal.

-Even though telepathy isn't real (as far as we know), there are still ways to get a feel for the underlying buying motives that drive most purchases.
+Even though you cannot read people’s minds, there are still ways to get a feel for the underlying buying motives that drive most purchases.

-Here we'll explore some of the most prominent and important buying motives you need to consider when conducting your sales efforts.
+Read on as we explore some of the most common and essential buying motives you need to consider when conducting your sales efforts.

 Need might be the most immediate buyer motive.
-If a prospect has a problem that you can solve, they're inherently motivated to consider your offering.
-There are a few ways to capitalize on your buyer's needs, and they generally hinge upon how aware they are of the full spectrum of potential issues that can stem from their situation.
+If a prospect has a problem you can solve, they're inherently motivated to consider your offering.
+Capitalizing on your buyer’s needs generally hinges upon how aware they are of the full spectrum of potential issues that can stem from their situation.

 If you approach interactions with prospects assuming they already have a comprehensive understanding of everything they need when they talk to you, you're selling yourself short.